aridoza/foundational-java/Concurrency/README.md

 ## Using Anonymous Inner Classes

 There is another common idiom you should be aware of for creating threads using the `Runnable` interface, and that is using _anonymous inner classes_.
-We won't be looking at those in much detail, but you will see the syntax in your travels, and you should be aware of it.
+We won't be looking at this approach in much detail, but you will see the syntax in your travels, and you should be aware of it.
 The idea behind anonymous inner classes is that we should not need to assign a name to a class that we are only ever going to use once, in a very limited context.
 For such cases, Java allows you to create _anonymous inner classes_, which are declared and used in-line, without having to name them.

 > Aside: You may have seen anonymous functions if you've used a language like JavaScript (no relation to Java).
 The motivation for doing so here is exactly the same!

 In our second thread example, we created a new class called `TimeRunnable`, and then instantiated that and passed in the instance to the `Thread` class.

-Contrast the following to the previous `TimeRunnable` version:
+Contrast the following, which uses an anonymous inner class, to the previous `TimeRunnable` version:

 <details>
 <summary>TimeLogger - implementing Runnable</summary>